African humid period

-Research history
+Research

+Discovery and hypotheses

-In 1850 the researcher Heinrich Barth discussed the possibility of past climate change leading to increased wetness in the Sahara after discovering petroglyphs in the Murzuq Desert, as did Ahmed Hassanein following his 1923 exploration of the Libyan Desert when he saw depictions of savanna animals at Gabal El Uweinat.
+In 1850 researcher Heinrich Barth discussed the possibility of past climate change leading to increased wetness in the Sahara after discovering petroglyphs in the Murzuq Desert, as did Ahmed Hassanein following his 1923 exploration of the Libyan Desert when he saw depictions of savanna animals at Gabal El Uweinat.
 Further discoveries of petroglyphs led desert explorer László Almásy to coin the concept of a Green Sahara in the 1930s.
-Later in the 20th century, conclusive evidence of a past greener Sahara, the existence of lakes and higher Nile flow levels was increasingly reported and it was recognized that the Holocene featured a humid period in the Sahara.
+Later in the 20th century, conclusive evidence of a past greener Sahara, the existence of lakes and higher Nile flow levels was increasingly reported, and it was recognized that the Holocene featured a humid period in the Sahara.

-The idea that changes in Earth's orbit around the Sun influence the strength of the monsoons was already advanced in 1921, and while the original description was partly inaccurate, later widespread evidence for such orbital controls on climate was found.
-At first it was believed that humid periods in Africa correlate with glacial stages ("pluvial hypothesis") before radiocarbon dating became widespread.
+The idea that changes in Earth's orbit around the Sun influence the strength of the monsoons was advanced as early as 1921; while the original description was partly inaccurate, later, widespread evidence for such orbital controls on climate was found.
+At first it was believed that humid periods in Africa correlated with glacial stages ("pluvial hypothesis") before radiocarbon dating became widespread.
 Beginning in the 1970s, the humidification was attributed to precessional changes.

-The development and existence of the African humid period has been investigated with archaeology, climate modelling and paleoproxies. with archaeological sites, Deposits left by wind, vegetation (e.g leaf wax), lakes and wetlands, and archaeological sites also played an important role.
-Pollen, lake deposits and former levels of lakes have been used to study the ecosystems of the African humid period, and charcoal and leaf impressions have been used to identify vegetation changes.
+The development and existence of the AHP has been investigated with archaeology, climate modelling and paleoproxies.
+Archaeological sites, deposits left by wind, vegetation (e.g., leaf wax), and lakes and wetlands also played an important role.
+Pollen, lake deposits and former levels of lakes have been used to study the ecosystems of the AHP, and charcoal and leaf impressions have been used to identify vegetation changes.
 Many unresolved questions concerning the AHP remain: its beginning, cause, intensity, end, land feedbacks, and the fluctuations during the period.

-Recently, the hypothesized AHP end point of ~6000 years ago has been used experimentally in the Paleoclimate Modelling Intercomparison Project and the effects of the Sahara's greening on other continents has drawn scientific attention.
-The concept of a Sahara significantly different than today, and the rich record it left, has driven the imagination of the public and scientists alike.
+Recently, the hypothesized AHP endpoint of ~6,000 years ago has been experimentally tested in the Paleoclimate Modelling Intercomparison Project, and the effects of the Sahara's greening on other continents have attracted scientific attention.
+The concept of the Sahara is significantly different than today, and the rich record it left has driven the imagination of the public and scientists alike.
+It has been used as an analogue for the drying of Mars after the Amazonian-Hesperian.